Creating a Site Design

 Decide which locations to create sites for as follows:

 Create sites for those locations that include servers that are running applications that require a site to be created.
-Certain applications, such as DFS, use site objects to locate the closest servers to clients.
+Certain applications, such as Distributed File System Namespaces (DFSN), use site objects to locate the closest servers to clients.

-If a site is not required for a location, add the subnet of the location to a site for which the location has the maximum WAN speed and available bandwidth.
+- If a site is not required for a location, add the subnet of the location to a site for which the location has the maximum wide area network (WAN) speed and available bandwidth.

-For every location where you have decided to create sites, plan to create site objects in Active Directory.
-Document those locations that will become sites in the "Associating Subnets with Sites" worksheet.
+For every location where you have decided to create sites, plan to create site objects in Active Directory Domain Services (AD DS).
+Document locations that will become sites in the "Associating Subnets with Sites" worksheet.

-For every IP subnet and subnet mask associated with each location, plan to create subnet objects in Active Directory representing all the IP addresses within the site.
-To obtain information about IP subnets within each location, refer to the Locations and Subnets worksheet.
-For an example of a completed Locations and Subnets worksheet, see "Listing IP Subnets Within Each Location" earlier in this chapter.
+For every IP subnet and subnet mask associated with each location, plan to create subnet objects in AD DS representing all the IP addresses within the site.

-When creating an Active Directory subnet object, the information about network IP subnet and subnet mask is automatically translated into the network prefix length notation format <IP address>/<# of bits>.
-For example, the network IP address 172.16.4.0 with a subnet mask 255.255.252.0 appears as 172.16.4.0/22.
+When creating an Active Directory subnet object, the information about network IP subnet and subnet mask is automatically translated into the network prefix length notation format <IP address>/<prefix length>.
+For example, the network IP version 4 (IPv4) address 172.16.4.0 with a subnet mask 255.255.252.0 appears as 172.16.4.0/22.
+In addition to IPv4 addresses, Windows Server 2008 also supports IP version 6 (IPv6) subnet prefixes, for example, 3FFE:FFFF:0:C000::/64.
+For more information about IP subnets in each location, see the "Locations and Subnets" (DSSTOPO_2.doc) worksheet in Collecting Network Information and Appendix A: Locations and Subnet Prefixes.